Common Newborn Skin Conditions in Babies

 Caring for Your Baby’s Skin Means So Much More

-When you care for your newborn’s skin, you’re doing much more than keeping it healthy.
-Research reveals your routine touch, during the everyday moments you spend gently rubbing in lotion or washing your baby, is critical to your baby’s growth and development, communication and learning.
+When you care for your newborn’s skin, you’re doing much more than keeping it healthy and safe.
+The science of baby reveals that your routine touch, during the everyday moments you spend gently rubbing in lotion or washing your baby, is critical to your baby’s growth and development, communication and learning.
 And the enjoyable and familiar scents of JOHNSON’S® baby skin care products can improve your baby’s mood and alertness.
 Together, touch and scent help create lasting memories while nurturing your bond and your baby’s happy healthy development.